Neptune-Crypto/neptune-core/docs/src/consensus.md

-# Consensus
+## Consensus

-Neptune achieves succinctness by requiring STARK proofs to certify most of the consensus-critical logic.
-As a consequence, verifying and even running a full node is cheap.
-The tradeoff is that someone has to produce these STARK proofs, and this burden ultimately falls on the miner.

-The particular proof system that Neptune uses is [Triton VM](https://triton-vm.org/).
-The particular computations that are proven (and verified) as part of consensus logic are documented here.

 Consensus is the feature of a network whose nodes overwhelmingly agree on the current contents of a database, typically a blockchain.
 This database is append-only.
 While reorganizations can happen they are expected to be rare and shallow.
 Every once in a while, a new block is added.
 The block contains, among other things, a transaction.
-[Block](./consensus/block.md)s and [Transaction](./consensus/transaction.md)s are the key data objects that consensus pertains to.
+[Block](./consensus/block.md)s, [Transaction](./consensus/transaction.md)s, and [UTXO](./consensus/utxo.md)s are the key data objects that consensus pertains to.
 The *consensus logic* determines which blocks and transactions are *valid* and *confirmable*.

 Note that there is a distinction between *valid* and *confirmable*.
 Validity refers to the internal consistency of a data object.
 Confirmable refers to its current relation to the rest of the blockchain.
 For example, having insufficient proof-of-work or including a double-spending transaction makes a block invalid.
 But a block can be both valid and unconfirmable, for instance if its timestamp is too far into the future.
 STARK proofs are capable of establishing validity but not confirmability.